yunapahk/fetch_doggie_api_app/README.md

-# Pawnography
+# Fetch Doggie
-A website where chess players can practice puzzles.
+A website where you can view pictures of different kinds of doggies

 # Technologies Used
 * HTML